-Had I known there were so many fun things to do in Louisville, Kentucky for families, I would have planned a few extra days to spend visiting the city.
+Had I known there were so many fun things to do in Louisville with kids, I would have planned a few extra days to spend visiting the city.
 We only had one day to experience as much of Louisville as possible and it left us wanting to come back for more.

 First of all Louisville is a stunning city.
 The architecture and classic charm, along with the views of the Ohio river make Louisville an amazing city to explore for all ages.

 We decided to visit Louisville, Kentucky during our road trip to Tennessee.
-The great thing about including many places in your road trip is you get to experience all different things.
+The great thing about including many places in your road trip is you get to experience so many places.
 The not so great thing is you are limited with time.

 We had less than 24 hours to experience as much of Louisville as we possible.
 There are many family friendly Louisville attractions but we decided to visit two: The Kentucky Derby Museum and the Louisville Slugger Museum.

 Best Things to do in Louisville with Kids for the Day

 We’ve watched the Kentucky Derby a few times but the kids didn’t really know what we were walking into, I didn’t really know either.